 On 29 April 2021, in order to continuously provide quality claim services to customers, share resources and meet the business cooperation needs between the Company and Bangbang Auto Sales & Services, the Company entered into Auto Parts Procurement Contract with Bangbang Auto Sales & Services.
 Pursuant to the Contract, the Company shall purchase auto spare parts from Bangbang Auto Sales & Services for the maintenance of insured vehicles damaged in accidents, and Bangbang Auto Sales & Services shall supply the goods ordered under the Contract, undertake the responsibility of delivery, installment, adjustment of goods, and provide the Company with services including warranty, maintenance, consultation and training.
-The Company shall pay the cost of the auto spare parts to Bangbang Auto Sales & Services for the period from 1 April 2021 to 31 December 2021 was RMB1,500 million.
+The Company shall pay the cost of the auto spare parts to Bangbang Auto Sales & Services.
+Under the Auto Parts Procurement Contract, the annual cap for the payment for auto spare parts to be paid by the Company to Bangbang Auto Sales & Services for the period from 1 April 2021 to 31 December 2021 was RMB1,500 million.
 The actual payment for auto spare parts paid by the Company to Bangbang Auto Sales & Services for the period from 1 April 2021 to 31 December 2021 was RMB365 million.